Working in the construction industry in New Zealand might be different from your country. How Kiwis work, communicate and interact is unique.

 Most employees are entitled to sick and bereavement leave, including those whose work is not continuous.

-If you have a new child and you meet certain conditions, you may be eligible for paid parental leave.
-This can be up to 18 weeks of paid leave from work to care for your new child.
+If you have a new baby or child to care for you may be eligible for paid parental leave.

 Payslips and record keeping